Approximation algorithms for the MAXSPACE advertisement problem: A PTAS for MAXSPACE-RDV with a constant number of slots

-A \textit{configuration} for a subset of ads~$\cala'$ is a feasible solution which schedules every ad in~$\cala'$.
-Lemma~\ref{lemma:large} states that if~$K$ is constant, then the number of possible configurations containing only large ads is polynomial in the number of large ads, and can be enumerated by a brute-force algorithm.
+A \textit{configuration} for a subset of ads~$\cala' \subseteq \cala$ is a feasible solution which schedules every ad in~$\cala'$.
+Lemma~\ref{lemma:0} states that if~$K$ is constant, then the number of possible configurations containing only ads in~$V$ is polynomial in the number of ads in $V$ and can be enumerated by a brute-force algorithm.

-\begin{lemma} If~$K$ is constant, then the set of configurations for all subsets of~$G$ can be listed in polynomial time. \end{lemma}
+\begin{lemma} If~$K$ is constant, then the configurations for all subsets of~$V$ can be listed in polynomial time. \end{lemma}